-In accordance with Section 218.415, Florida Statues, this investment policy applies to all cash and investments held or controlled by the City and shall be identified as "general operating funds" of the City with the exception of the City's Pension Funds including those funds in chapters 175 and 185, Other Post Employment Benefit Funds (OPEB), Deferred Compensation & Section 401(a) Plans, and funds related to the issuance of debt where there are other existing policies or indentures in effect for such funds.
-Additionally, any future revenues, which have statutory investment requirements conflicting with this Investment Policy and funds held by state agencies (e.g., Department of Revenue), are not subject to the provisions of this policy.
+In accordance with Section 218.415, Florida Statutes, this Policy applies to all cash and investments held or controlled by the City and shall be identified as "general operating funds" of the City with the exception of funds needed to meet current expenses, the City's Pension Funds including those funds in chapters 175 and 185, Other Post Employment Benefit Funds (OPEB), Deferred Compensation & Section 401(a) Plans, Cemetery System Trust Funds, and funds related to the issuance of debt where there are other existing policies or indentures in effect for such funds.
+Additionally, any future revenues, which have statutory investment requirements conflicting with this Investment Policy and funds held by state agencies (e.g., Department of Revenue), are not subject to the provisions of this Policy.
+The general operating funds, which are characterized as: funds in excess of those needed for the purpose of meeting operational and reserve expenses, are governed by this Policy.